Pavelas Leusas

-Pavelas Andreevich Leusas (born 15 September 1978 in Vilnius) is a Lithuanian professional football goalkeeper, who plays for Navbahor Namangan in Uzbek League.
+Pavelas Andreevich Leusas (born 15 September 1978) is a Lithuanian former professional footballer who played as a goalkeeper.

 Career

 He has played for Žalgiris Vilnius and 2008 was goalkeeper of Nasaf Qarshi.
-Leusas had a brief stint in the Polish Ekstraklasa with Orlen Płock during the 2000-01 season.
+Leusas had a brief stint in the Polish Ekstraklasa with Orlen Płock during the 2000–01 season.
 He also had spells in the Russian First Division, with FC Fakel Voronezh during the 2002 season, and the Kazakhstan Premier League, with FC Almaty and FC Zhetysu.

-In February 2013 he moved to FC Shurtan Guzar.
+In February 2013, he moved to Shurtan Guzar.

 International career

-Leusas has made eight appearances for the Lithuania national football team between 1998 and 2001.
+Leusas has made eight appearances for the Lithuania national team between 1998 and 2001.